devwithhans/hcbrunogboge/README.md

-# 👋 Welcome to Hans-Christian's GitHub Profile!
+# 👋 Welcome to my GitHub Profile!

 Hej!
 I'm Hans-Christian, a passionate developer from the beautiful country of Denmark.
-I'm currently immersing myself in the exciting world of mobile app development for a dynamic start-up.
+I'm currently immersing myself in the exciting world of fullstack development for a dynamic start-up.

 ## What I'm Up To: